zozzlethena/docs/pages/v2Migration.md

 # Migration Guide

-v1 UI: Used for claiming rewards and withdrawing liquidity https://canto.velocimeter.xy
+1. v1 UI: Used for claiming rewards and withdrawing liquidity https://canto.velocimeter.xyz

-Use v1 UI to fully unstake and withdraw from all pools.
+1. Use v1 UI to fully unstake and withdraw from all pools.
 Your LP tokens should go back to single assets (v1 LP tokens and v2 LP tokens are not compatible.)

-v2 UI: Used for adding liquidity - https://velocimeter.xyz
+1. v2 UI: Used for adding liquidity - https://velocimeter.xyz

 Adding liquidity in V2 is the same process.

 $FLOW migration UI: https://www.velocimeter.xyz/migration

-Deposit FLOWv1 get FLOW.
+Deposit FLOW v1 get FLOW.

 Migration veFLOW Airdrop